p0wen/puffins/README.md

 | content_image_url_2 | URLField(max_length=1024, null=True, blank=True)                                    |

 # Features
 The following features were thought of.

-:white_check_mark: - Mark Features that made it into the deployed Project
+:white_check_mark =Features that made it into the deployed Project
-:toolbox: - Mark Features that are interessting for Future Development
+:toolbox: = Features that are interessting for Future Development

 ## Navbar
 * Logged in and non-logged in users see different options :white_check_mark: